rcove/TGW/README.md

 # AWS CloudGuard IaaS Transit Gateway Demonstration

-Terraform scripts for transit gateway demonstration of CloudGuard in AWS Builds the complete environment with web and application servers, northbound and southbound e-w hubs
+Terraform scripts for transit gateway demonstration of CloudGuard in AWS \
+Builds the complete environment with web and application servers, northbound and southbound e-w hubs\
+Based on R80.30, go to  https://github.com/rcove/aws-tgw-r8040 for the current version tested with R80.40

 ---------------------------------------------------------------
 One time preparation of the AWS account